 (There are many verses in the Bible detailing God dwelling on his holy mountain.
 It even shows that the lands of Israel would be surrounded by mountains, in which is very interesting......)

 Based from Credo Mutwa's African's Ancient Alien species", on the segment where he talks about the constellation of "Orion", he states that this star system could be where Humans had originated from, or where God had sent a warrior to battle against the dragon gods (as Chitauri) and other nasty aliens.
 He states that there is a legend of a Giant hunter being sent by God to create mankind on Earth, and how he was assisted with a lion with black mane and a dog.
-Very interesting references to Orion who is shown to have the dog and lion symbolism.
-Even this story correlates to Melek Taus being ordered by God to create mankind on Earth, and Iblis being assisted by a dog in the Islamic Lore.
+Very interesting references to Orion who is shown to have the dog and lion hide symbolism.
+Even this story correlates to Melek Taus being ordered by God to create mankind on Earth, and Iblis being assisted by a dog as some the Islamic Lore states.

 In "The Secret Doctrine" by Madame Blavatsky on the chapter "The Origin of the Satanic myth" states this [[Vol. 2, Page]] 394: "Before the creation of Adam, two races lived and succeeded each other on Earth; the Devs who reigned 7,000 years, and the Peris (the Izeds) who reigned but 2,000, during the existence of the former.
 The Devs were giants, strong and wicked; the Peris were smaller in stature, but wiser and kinder....Gyan (or rather Gnan, true or occult Wisdom and knowledge), also called Gian-ben-Gian (or Wisdom, son of Wisdom), was the king of the Peris."